openharmony/docs/en/device-dev/kernel/kernel-mini-basic-memory-dynamic.md

 ### Development Example<a name="section84931234145913"></a>

-The example below implements the following:
+This example implements the following:

 1. Initialize a dynamic memory pool.
 2. Allocate a memory block from the dynamic memory pool.